 Frank’s successes continued on into the 1990s as he worked on some major projects.
 He was the Principal in Charge on the Township of Ignace Revitalization, a project that included conducting a study and creating a plan for the economic and physical redevelopment of Ignace.
 Over nine years Ignace implemented the tourism-focused projects that were suggested, including Ignace Library and Cultural Centre, in which Frank and HTFC were instrumental in the original planning and conceptual design of the facility.
 Frank worked with several other communities, such as Assabaska First Nations, the Township of Golden, and the Township of Atikokan, to create developmental plans with a focus on expanding their operations in order to generate more tourism.

 In 2008, Frank was the recipient of a CSLA Regional Citation for Music & People: The Winnipeg Folk Festival Site Master Plan.
 The Winnipeg Folk Festival is not only a major Canadian cultural event, but it is also seen as one of the most important international folk festivals.
-The master plan was founded on three major concepts: a main pedestrian street ‘venue,’ distinctive constellations of stage venues, and a customized main stage amphitheater.
-Other projects that Frank worked on in the early 2000’s include the Dryden Gateway Project, Re-Inventing Fort Frances, the Red Lake Image Plan, Lac La Croix First Nation Resource Opportunity and Assessment and Action Plan, and the Nunavut Court of Justice.
+The master plan was founded on three major concepts: a main pedestrian street ‘venue,’ distinctive constellations of stage venues, and a customized main stage amphitheatre.
+In the early 2000s Frank also worked on the Dryden Gateway Project, Re-Inventing Fort Frances, the Red Lake Image Plan, Lac La Croix First Nation Resource Opportunity and Assessment and Action Plan, and the Nunavut Court of Justice.

 Some of Frank’s more recent projects include the Greenstone Sustainable Community Development Plan and the Sioux Lookout & Hudson Downtown Revitalization Study.
-A project that Frank began in 2000 but continues to work on is the Kenora Downtown Revitalization.
+A project that Frank began in 2000 and continues to work on is the Kenora Downtown Revitalization.
 This project has turned Kenora from an industry town to a popular tourist destination.
-The project included transforming Main Street, the waterfront, and all other major public open spaces.
+The project includes transforming Main Street, the waterfront, and all other major public open spaces.
 This vast and ongoing project received a Regional Award for Design from CSLA in 2012.
-Frank has also been working with the University of Winnipeg on their Campus & Community Development plan since 2005.
-The University of Winnipeg is known for their efforts in creating a campus that is socially, economically, and environmentally sustainable and Frank’s work on the campus certainly adheres to these efforts.
+Frank has also been working with the University of Winnipeg on its Campus & Community Development plan since 2005.
+The University of Winnipeg is known for its efforts to create a campus that is socially, economically, and environmentally sustainable, and Frank’s work on the campus adheres to these efforts.
 For example, an aspect of the Campus & Community Development project included what is known as Portage Commons, the community green space located along Portage Avenue and Spence Street.
-Frank put an emphasis on ecological sustainability by planting additional trees but also preserving the elm trees, reusing paving stone and other materials, and planting indigenous plants.
+Frank emphasized ecological sustainability by planting additional trees while preserving elm trees, reusing paving stone and other materials, and planting indigenous plants.
 There is also an activity plaza along the side of Wesley Hall where students and members of the community can come together for activities such as basketball and street hockey.
 HTFC is currently working on the student and family infill tower that will be located between the Buhler Centre and the Winnipeg Art Gallery.